cs10/su25/incomplete.md

 To get started, please enroll yourself in our [EdStem forum](https://edstem.org/us/join/MZFuQN) and complete the [Incomplete Summer 2025 Registration Form](https://forms.gle/eqk8AQuTk55r8nyz8).
 **Completing this form is required** in order to resolve your incomplete this summer.

-We’re here to support you — once you fill out the form, we’ll work with you to clarify what you need to finish.
+We’re here to support you — once you fill out the form, we’ll work with you to clarify what you need to finish and grant access to past specs / instructions.

 ---